tigawanna/pockestrator/.context/objective.md

 The inputs should be project name , optional pocketbase version ( defaults to the latest version available)  and port ( defaults to the 8091 or the last part used + 1 if the last service was registerd wit 8091 the next should be 8091 , if the user provieded port or name exists it should throw an error on te dashbord that's picking it  )

-we should have a dashboard that allows one to view the list of regisered projects and every project when listed should do a query to check if the config reqired for it to exst ( caddy and sysytemd ) are still correct , then a squigle should be shown forthe user to act upon
+we should have a dashboard that allows one to view the list of regisered projects and every project when listed should do a query to check if the config reqired for it to exst ( caddy and sysytemd ) are still correct , then a squigle should be shown forthe user to act upon , This should be a react app with tailwind + shadcn for the component librray and tanstack query for the data fetching , if any global state is required use zustand . as we're extending pocletbase most ofthe intrecations will pobably happen through the pocketbase api and the react app will be a client to that api wit the pocketbase sent it should also use tantsck router for routing , but most importantly once the project is built as html css and js the resources should be embeddedinto the go binary dso it can be distributed as a single binary see #fetch : https://bindplane.com/blog/embed-react-in-golang

 the detailed view of every regieted project should query the values saved to a pocketbase collection to ensure they math the actula values on te sytem e g schek if the port regieted ipocket base matches whet we have in the caddy config and the port the ecex command in it's accompanying systemd config